Erbasher/css-layouts/README.md

 - Created a responsive img gallery with flex
 - Created horizontal and vertical barcharts
 - Playing around with grid.
 Testing minmax and repeat functions and some other properties too.
 Fascinating to see how good the grid layout actually is.
 I can only imagine all the opportunities it brings in to the web dev.

+- Gridlab html + css files where a grid layout know as a "Holy Grail" -layout